alex-r-bigelow/my-es6-boilerplate/README.md

 This contains very basic webpack boilerplate for my personal projects.

+Magic going on in here:
-The main feature is that it at least feels like regular web development, where we can pretend that an `index.html` file is the entry point.
-The only magic is the javascript file (`index.js`) gets included in the body automagically without any special tags.
+  - This feels at least a little like regular web development, where we can pretend that an `index.html` file is the entry point.
+The javascript file (`index.js`) gets included in the HTML body automagically without any special tags.
+  - There's an `npm prepublish` step that creates a custom d3.js v4 bundle (included modules are defined in `lib/d3.bundle.js`); see [this guide](http://alex-r-bigelow.github.io/#D3andBabel) for background as to what's going on here.

-I've also added my [hack](http://alex-r-bigelow.github.io/#WebpackSVGTemplates) that imports SVG as an image or a template, depending on whether the filename is `template.svg`.
+  - There's a [hack](http://alex-r-bigelow.github.io/#WebpackSVGTemplates) that imports SVG as an image or a template, depending on whether the filename is `template.svg`.

 Setup:
 ======
     npm install
+    npm run prepublish

 Development:
 ============